 One of the few things I remember from my childhood days is the smile of the mom and pop shop owner at the corner of my street.
 He did that to almost everybody who passed through his shop.
 He had a cordial relationship with every customer he had, which was the underlying secret of his success.
 In fact, all of us remember this kind of a shop owner in all of our localities, no matter wherever in this world we grew up in.
 Then businesses started going online.
 Every business that sold something wanted to get on to the internet wave and widen their horizon and hence came the e-commerce boom.

-Of late, businesses serious about realising the LTV (Lifetime Value) of a customer have been investing efforts in customer retention strategy and it is completely justified to do so.
-A quick glance at the facts and research around Customer Retention underscores its importance even further:
+Of late, businesses serious about realising the LTV (Lifetime Value) of a customer have been investing efforts in customer retention plan and it is completely justified to do so.
+A quick glance at the facts and research around Customer Retention Strategy underscores its importance even further:

 What is Customer Retention?